 - Farmland Runoff – Irrigation runoff carries nitrates/phosphates (from fertilizer) and pesticide/insecticides to water sources.
 Runoff water also carries large quantities of soil that settle on the bottom of lakes and rivers.

 - Transportation – This includes the use of waterways for industrial shipping (such as the Mississippi River) and the transportation of materials through pipelines (natural gases, liquids, oil or coal in a water "slurry" carried from Black Mesa Coal Mine, AZ, to Mojave, NV).

-- Crude Oil - More than 50% of crude oil comes from land-based, nonpoint sources — 40% from car owners changing their oil and impropertly disposing of it; the rest from leaking oil pipes at oil production and transportation sites.
+- Crude Oil - More than 50% of crude oil pollution comes from land-based, nonpoint sources — 40% from car owners changing their oil and improperly disposing of it; the rest from leaking oil pipes at oil production and transportation sites.
 About 10% of crude oil pollution comes from oil spills.
 The rest results from marine operations such as when ships clean their fuel tanks.